-Cirrhosis is the pathologic end-stage of any chronic liver disease and most commonly results from chronic hepatitis C and B, alcohol misuse, and nonalcoholic fatty liver disease.
+Cirrhosis is the pathologic end-stage of any chronic liver disease and most commonly results from chronic hepatitis B and C, alcohol-related liver disease, and nonalcoholic fatty liver disease.

-The main complications of cirrhosis are related to the development of liver insufficiency and portal HTN and include ascites, variceal hemorrhage, jaundice, portosystemic encephalopathy, hepatorenal and hepatopulmonary syndromes, and the development of hepatocellular carcinoma.
+The main complications of cirrhosis are related to the development of liver insufficiency and portal hypertension and include ascites, variceal hemorrhage, jaundice, portosystemic encephalopathy, acute kidney injury and hepatopulmonary syndromes, and the development of hepatocellular carcinoma.

 Once a patient with cirrhosis develops signs of decompensation, survival is significantly impaired.

 The management of cirrhosis is aimed at treating underlying liver disease, avoiding superimposed injury, and managing complications.
 Timely referral for liver transplantation may be the only curative treatment option for patients with decompensated cirrhosis.

 Chronic liver disease and cirrhosis are listed among the 10 leading causes of death in men in the US and the UK.

 Cirrhosis is a diffuse pathologic process, characterized by fibrosis and conversion of normal liver architecture to structurally abnormal nodules known as regenerative nodules.

 It can arise from a variety of causes and is the final stage of any chronic liver disease.
 It can lead to portal hypertension, liver failure, and hepatocellular carcinoma.
 In general, it is considered to be irreversible in its advanced stages, although there can be significant recovery if the underlying cause is treated.

 - blood in vomit (hematemesis) and black stool (melena)

 - hand and nail features (e.g., leukonychia, palmar erythema, spider nevi)